ban jelacic square - one day in zagreb itinerary cover

 view of zagreb cathedral from plato gradec

-Admire Zagreb Cathedral view from Plato Gradec
+8. Admire Zagreb Cathedral view from Plato Gradec

 The view of the Zagreb Cathedral from Plato Gradec is one of the cult pictures of Zagreb.
-If you are looking for the most instagramable spots in town, this is the place to go.

 However, the signature tiled roof was constructed in 1880.
-It features the medieval coat of arms of Croatia, Dalmatia and Slavonia on the left side and the emblem of Zagreb on the right.
+It features the medieval coat of arms of Croatia, Dalmatia, and Slavonia on the left side and the emblem of Zagreb on the right.

 The square is nowadays also known as the political square, as it is home to the Croatian parliament and government.